How to Prepare for an OSHA Inspection

 - Planned or programmed investigations of targeted industries or areas

-But even if your workplace does not fall into any of the above categories, having a plan for a possible OSHA inspection is important because meeting regulatory standards is also about employee safety and health.
+Even if your workplace does not fall into any of the above categories, having a plan for a possible OSHA inspection is important because meeting regulatory standards is also about employee safety and health.

 Conversely, if you are proactive in ensuring a safe workplace, then the likelihood of having an inspection is very low.